-The good news for you however, is that neither of these reasons need to be the hurdles they have become for you.
+The good news however, is that neither of these reasons need to be the hurdles they have become for you.

-I understand that not everyone can have the high paying job, and that you may be working really hard to ‘get by’…
+I understand that not everyone can have the high paying job.
+You may be working really hard to ‘get by’…

 You may even have only recently become responsible for your own financial affairs, and the thought of investing is scary.